DinkRoy/NSK-Warrior/README.md

 ---

 ## Introduction
-**NSK Warrior** is a comical, survival-horror game about an aspiring janitor working at a grimiy factory.
+**NSK Warrior** is a comical, survival-horror game about an aspiring janitor working at a grimy factory.

 Since it was originally developed using RPG Maker for the PlayStation (PSX), the game was incredibly difficult to share.